 What is the treatment for adult ADHD?

 Treatments for ADHD in adults that do not involve medication include education about the illness, participation in an ADHD support group, and instructional training for a number of issues, including career counseling, organizational skills building, parent counseling, financial training, and development of time-management skills.
 Many people with this condition may benefit from cognitive behavior therapy, a form of psychotherapy that seeks to help the individual alter patterns of thinking that may interfere with their functioning.

-As with the treatment of ADHD in children, adults often benefit from being treated with a stimulant medication.
+Adults often benefit from being treated with a stimulant medication.
 Commonly, the first prescribed stimulant for the treatment of this condition in children is a derivative of methylphenidate (Ritalin) or dextroamphetamine (Dexedrine).
 Given the longer days and increased responsibilities that adolescents and adults have compared to young children, longer-acting stimulants are usually prescribed.
-Examples of those medications include long-acting methylphenidate, like Daytrana patches, Concerta, Quillivant XR, and dexmethylphenidate (Focalin-XR), as well as the long-acting amphetamine salt narcolepsy
+Examples of those medications include long-acting methylphenidate, like Daytrana patches, Concerta, Quillivant XR, and dexmethylphenidate (Focalin-XR).

 People with ADHD are more likely to develop mood problems as adults.
 They therefore may benefit from medications like bupropion (Wellbutrin) or venlafaxine (Effexor) that treat both ADHD and depression or anxiety.